10 Days in Japan: Itinerary, What to Do & Where to Go

 More 10-day Japan itinerary ideas

-• Got more time but like a slower pace?
-Add in a couple of days in Tokyo, Kyoto, or Osaka and partake in more day trips.
+• Got more time but enjoy a slower pace?
+Add in a couple of days in Tokyo, Kyoto, or Osaka, and partake in more day trips.
 Other awesome Japanese destinations like Yokohama, Hakone, and Kobe are just steps away from these cities.

 • Looking for some epic adventure?
 Carve out time to hike up Mount Fuji.

-10 days in Japan: Things to know before you go
+Things to know before you go to Japan

 When to go to Japan

-Overall, for most travellers, the best time to visit Japan is either April or November.
+Overall, for most travelers, the best time to visit Japan is either April or November.

 Autumn @ Kiyomizu-dera